fergonco/fergonco.github.io/_drafts/doing-react-without-learning.md

 I didn't do any research on this, so there may be better options.
 However [Material UI](https://github.com/mui-org/material-ui) it seems a rather popular component repository, which follows the Google *Material*'s design, whatever that is.
 Cool components to reuse, in any case.

-The [demo page](https://material-ui.com/demos/tabs/) has links to the GitHub repository with the code, which is useful to understand how to use the components.
+The MaterialUI Tabs [demo page](https://material-ui.com/demos/tabs/) has links to the GitHub repository with the code, which is useful to understand how to use the components.

 ### The tabs